CMS views protecting its health care data as a top priority. Therefore:

 - Ensure that only valid and eligible NPI numbers are submitted

-Familiarize yourself with the Rules of Behavior document and understand that CMS monitors your HETS 270/271 transactions for unusual behavior.
+Familiarize yourself with the Rules of Behavior (PDF) document and understand that CMS monitors your HETS 270/271 transactions for unusual behavior.

 Transaction Audit Process